Artificial intelligence and quasar absorption system modelling; application to fundamental constants at high redshift: Testing AI-VPFIT with synthetic spectra

 \section{Testing AI-VPFIT with synthetic spectra}

 A fully automated modelling process such as the one described in this paper opens new opportunities to scrutinise the limitations present in previous analyses.
-In particular, we do not know {\it a priori} whether the broadening of any particular absorption component is purely thermal, purely turbulent, or a hybrid.
-Many earlier analyses of quasar absorption systems assumed the broadening mechanism from the outset (usually assumed to be turbulent) and constructed models based on that assumption.
+In particular, we do not know {\it a priori} whether the broadening of any particular absorption component is purely thermal, purely turbulent, or compound broadening.
+Many earlier analyses of quasar absorption systems assumed the broadening mechanism from the outset (usually turbulent) and constructed models based on that assumption.
 The justification for doing so was that the assumption should not bias the measured $\daa$ one way or the other.
-Whilst this is true, an important point has been overlooked; fitting the wrong model inevitably not only leads to incorrect velocity structure, but importantly, produces systematically over-fitted models.
-This has important and very undesirable consequences, as we now demonstrate using synthetic spectra.
+However, an important point has been overlooked; fitting the wrong model inevitably not only leads to incorrect velocity structure, but importantly, produces systematically over-fitted models.
+This has important and very undesirable consequences.